 Some of the finest mountain scenery in the Southwest is found in the 1.5 million acres covered by the Carson National Forest.
 Elevations rise from 6,000 feet to 13,161 feet at Wheeler Peak, the highest in New Mexico.
 Our objective is to maintain that natural beauty.

-The Pot Creek Interpretive trail is 1.0 miles long.
-The trail is open for the following uses: Hiking, mountain biking and horseback riding, in the winter and early spring trail is used for cross-country skiing, snowmobiling and snowshoeing.
+Summer and fall for hiking, mountain biking and horseback and winter and early spring for cross-country skiing, snowmobiling and snowshoeing.